emmakodes/wafi.cash1/README.md

 Wafi cash coding challenge.

-You can run the code in test.py to test the code
+You can run the test.py file to test the code